-I love family history and come from a family of collectors, so it shocked me when someone asked in minimalist group "what to do with dead people's stuff."
+I love family history and come from a family of collectors, so it shocked me when someone asked in my minimalist group, "What should I do with dead people's stuff?"

 One said she had a difficult situation.
-She has dishes, vases, clothes, etc. from her grandmother and mother that is not her taste.
-"I've gotten rid of some items but even my niece does not want her great-grandmother's dishes or hope chest."
+She has dishes, vases, clothes, etc., from her grandmother and mother that are not her taste.
+"I've gotten rid of some items, but even my niece does not want her great-grandmother's dishes or hope chest."

 There comes a time when you need to let go.
 When the excess possessions become burdensome rather than comforting or precious, you need to find solutions.

 Ways to Get Rid of Dead People's Stuff

 - Take a few pictures of anything that holds a memory, then let go of the object.
 Release it so that someone else gets some use from it.

 - Choose one or two objects that particularly remind you of the lost loved one.
 Get rid of the rest of the excess things.